Board of Directors

 Bill Williams is a long time Memphian, turned West Memphian.
 He is a graduate of Raleigh Egypt High school with two additional years of electrical engineering studies.
 Bill left academia to begin his career as an electrician and electrical contractor.
 In 2012 Bill helped re-open Allen Electric and serves as Vice President.

 He is a 23-gallon LifeBlood donor, served on the board of West Memphis Christian Academy and the apprentice and training committee of the Mid South Independent Electrical Contractors, and is co-coach of the Frayzer Judo Club.
 Bill is a member of the River Runners running club where he holds the position of mascot of an all girl running team.
 He is active in his faith and enjoys time with his family, especially his grandson, Harry.
-His hobbies include running, cycling, judo, hunting, fishing and formerly singing and acting in the local community theater.
 Bill is simply blessed to be able to enjoy life and is a dedicated volunteer and supporter of Southern Reins.

 Gary is retired from Smith & Nephew where he held global positions in R&D, Operations, and Quality & Regulatory.
 He is now a consultant working with start-ups and large OEMs in the medical device industry.

 Gary attended Oakhaven High School, Southwest Community College, and Christian Brothers University.
 Gary has been married to his wife, Kay, for 42 years and they reside in Hernando, MS near their three sons – Josh, Adam, and Noah, and four grandchildren.
 The DeSoto campus of Southern Reins is located at Lynch Ranch owned and operated by Noah Lynch.

 Gary has served on numerous boards in the greater Memphis area and is a PATH Intl.
 Registered Therapeutic Riding Instructor.

 Brett Hughes, Harris Shelton Hanover Walsh PLLC